-SSH (Secure Shell) allows simple establishment of encrypted and authenticated connection between computers.
-In this article i will focus on establish SSH tunnels without using a password by using asynchronous key pair.
-This approach is especially in machine to machine communication.
+SSH (Secure Shell) allows simple establishment of an encrypted and authenticated connection between computers.
+In this article I will focus on establishing SSH tunnels without using a password by using asynchronous key pair.
+This approach is especially very useful in machine-to-machine communication.

-Even if key authentication has many advantages over the authentication with passwords, by default requires you to type something in: this time it’s the passphrase of your private key.
+Even if key authentication in SSH has many advantages over the authentication with passwords, by default requires you to type something in: this time it’s the passphrase of your private key.

-There are several different approaches how to deal with that.
-An this problem is a typical example of a trade-off between security and convenience.
+There are several different approaches how to deal with that..

 Empty passphrase (convenient)